vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Agreements

-An agreement is between the Vipps or MobilePay user and the merchant.
+An agreement is between the Vipps MobilePay user and the merchant.
 This payment agreement allows you to routinely charge the customer without requiring them to manually approve every time.
 See [charges](#charges).

 ### Create an agreement